ganeshsetty/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Summary

-For the new dataset obj_pose-laser-radar-synthetic-input.txt as input, the RMSE is optimized by tuning the initialization of P state covariance matrix and parallely ensuring conditions NIS for radar and laser.
+For the new dataset obj_pose-laser-radar-synthetic-input.txt as input,tuned the process noise parameters std_a_ and std_yawdd_ to improve RMSE accuracy.
+Further the RMSE is optimized by tuning the initialization of P state covariance matrix and parallely ensuring conditions for NIS for radar and laser.